 Eric Fewster is a Certified Passive House Consultant specializing in retrofit work in the UK.
 Using proven Passive House methodology as well as thermal bridging analysis, he can help homeowners plan exactly what energy efficiency measures to carry out in order to achieve specific energy or carbon reduction targets.

 Eric joined the SuperHomes network after renovating his own house in Manchester, which resulted in reductions of 69% and 60% for space heating demand and carbon emissions respectively.
-He subsequently trained to be a Passive House Consultant with the aim to help other people in similar situations to accurately analyze their own retrofit projects.
+He subsequently trained to be a Passive House Consultant with the aim to help other people in similar situations.

 I didn’t do a final air test, but had one done once most insulation and airtightness was done, and the result was 7.85 m3/m2/hour (that is the UK method for measuring leakiness) which translates to about 9.3 air changes/hour (m3 of air compared to volume of house, which is the Passive House method).
 This was still leaky because there was a large leak from an open chimney flue and a few other places, so if I redid it, I reckon I’d be somewhere around 3-5 air changes – which isn’t enough.
 I now know you really need to be somewhere around 1.5 air changes an hour for the MVHR unit to operate efficiently.
 So my air tightness wouldn’t have been good enough, it needs a lot of attention to detail.